cryder9898/markdown-previewer/README.md

 # install

--You need npm package manager, so just download Node.js -Clone it to a folder.
+1. You need npm package manager, so just download Node.js
+2. Clone it to a folder.
--From that folder open terminal and run `npm install` to install modules -run `npm start` to start localhost and run the app!
+3. From that folder open terminal and run `npm install` to install modules
+4. run `npm start` to start localhost and run the app!